olsenlabmit/BigSMILEStoTuples/README.md

 ### Code input

 A CSV file with a single column containing the BigSMILES string of the polymer you wish to vectorize.
 Be sure to write each BigSMILES string in the correct format.
-For examples, polypropylene would be written as: '{[][$]CC(CC)[$][]}'.
+For examples, polypropylene would be written as: '{[][$]CC(C)[$][]}'.

 ### Code output

 The output of the code is 6 files.
 The full tuple counter vector of the polymer dataset will be saved as a CSV file, with a file for the reduced singlets, doublets and triplets respectively.
 For each of the tuple vector files, a CSV file with the correctly ordered string tuples will be generated.
-For example, the propylene C-C bond containing the side group carbon will be written as: [['C', 'sp3', 3, 1, 'sg'], '-', ['C', 'sp3', 1, 3, 'bb']], where the singlet ['C', 'sp3', 3, 1, 'sg'] specifies, in order, the atom type, the hybridity, the number of neighboring hydrogen atoms, the number of neighboring non-hydrogen atoms, and the position in the repeat unit.
+For example, the propylene C-C bond containing the side group carbon will be written as: [['C', 'sp3', 3, 1, 'sg'], '-', ['C', 'sp3', 1, 3, 'bb']], where the singlet ['C', 'sp3', 3, 1, 'sg'] specifies, in order, the atom type, the hybridization, the number of neighboring hydrogen atoms, the number of neighboring non-hydrogen atoms, and the position in the repeat unit.

 ### Running the code